msd-code-academy/lessons/lesson-2/function-return-function.md

   // defined as a oldschool "method" brokenFn() {
     console.log(this, this.javascript)
-    // throws a TypeError: this.setState is not a function this.setState({ output: this.javascript })
+    // Throws a TypeError: this.setState is not a function because `this` is not what you expect.
+    // (actually a global object: Window)
+    this.setState({ output: this.javascript })
   }

-  // defined with =
+  // defined with equals = and fat arrow =>
   workingFn = () => {
     console.log(this, this.javascript)
-    // works as expected
+    // Works as expected because `this` is an instance of `ThisIsHorrible` Component
-    this.setState({ output: this.javascript })
+    // In other words: `this` is bound this.setState({ output: this.javascript })
   }